Skip to navigation

 1 The Ambassador is the most common car in India, and it's as distinctive as a London cab.

 2 Karom is a game that's also popular in Nepal.
 It's a kind of finger pool played with draughts counters, where you flick the counters and try to knock others into pockets.
-It's actually really entertaining, and it doesn't require much effort, a blessing in the monsoon.
+It's really entertaining to play, and it doesn't require much effort, which is a distinct blessing in the pre-monsoonal heat.